Notice to Industry 15: Pregnancy status of mares/jennies at the time of export to Australia

 - For horses imported from New Zealand, the import conditions state:

 - In the case of a mare, the horse(s) is not more than three hundred (300) days pregnant at the time of export.

-Australia’s import conditions relating to pregnancy for horses imported from New Zealand is consistent with the World Organisation for Animal Health (Chapter 7.4 Transport of animals by air) and the International Air Transport Association.
+Australia’s import conditions relating to pregnancy for horses imported from all approved countries is consistent with the World Organisation for Animal Health (Chapter 7.4 Transport of animals by air) and the International Air Transport Association.

-Any variations to import conditions are assessed for biosecurity equivalency to the import conditions.
-On that basis, as pregnancy is not related to biosecurity, the department will not be granting variations to New Zealand import permits to carry mares/jennies greater than 300 days pregnant at the time of export.
+Horse importers may submit a proposal to the Department of Agriculture, Water and the Environment (DAWE) to assess biosecurity equivalency and a variation to the standard import permit conditions.
+However, since pregnancy is not related to biosecurity, DAWE will not grant variations to New Zealand import permits to transport mares/jennies that are greater than 300 days pregnant at the time of export.